cyclus/cyclus.github.com/source/basics/glossary.rst

   archetype developer

-    An individual from science, academia, government, or the general public interested in contributing to the ecosystem of :term:`archetype`\ s available for use with the simulator.
+    An individual from science, academia, government, or the general public interested in contributing to the ecosystem of :term:`archetypes <archetype>` available for use with the simulator.

   user